CircuitPython is a beginner friendly, open source version of Python for tiny, inexpensive

 Differences from MicroPython¶

-- includes a port for Atmel SAMD21 (Commonly known as M0 in Adafruit product names.)
+- includes ports for MicroChip SAMD21 (Commonly known as M0 in Adafruit product names) and SAMD51 (M4).

 - tracks MicroPython’s releases (not master).